abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 visualizations like charts and graphs, write reports, and present them to the decision-makers in the organization.

-In order to draw valuable insights from the data, you pull data from multiple systems, clean it and mash it together.
+To draw valuable insights from the data, you pull data from multiple systems, clean it, and mash it together.
 You pull data from the following sources:

-- **Sales Data:** comes from the ERP system and data is stored in an ADLS Gen2 database.
+- **Sales Data:** comes from the ERP system, and the  data is stored in an ADLS Gen2 database.
 It gets updated at noon / 12 PM every day.

-- **Supplier Data:** comes from different suppliers and data is stored in a Snowflake database.
+- **Supplier Data:** comes from different suppliers, and data is stored in a Snowflake database.
 It gets updated at midnight / 12 AM every day.

-- **Customer Data:** comes from Customer Insights and data is stored in Dataverse.
+- **Customer Data:** comes from Customer Insight, and the data is stored in Dataverse.
 The data is always up to date.

 - **Employee Data:** comes from the HR system; it is stored as an export